You learn a language to speak it, right?

 Or, if you’ve already made a friend on Busuu, you can send it directly to them.

-Your friend or a new member of our awesome Busuu community (or your friend) will become your conversation partner; they’ll jump in and correct you, either talking or writing back.
+A fluent or native speaker from our awesome Busuu community (or your friend) will become your conversation partner; they’ll jump in and correct you, either talking or writing back.

 Keep shooting off written or spoken responses and before you know it, you’ll have a conversation going!

 So how about it?
-Want to take your language learning to the next level and make friends around the world?
+Want to take your language learning to the next level and make friends around the world… without stepping outside your front door?